 At SurveyMonkey, we understand patients’ concerns about the privacy of their health information.
 These worries might make it difficult to use surveys effectively in your practice.
 But the good news for medical professionals is that patients who understand how their data is protected are more comfortable participating in health surveys.

 We know because in November 2013 we surveyed over 300 Americans about their views of online privacy.
 We found that of those who were familiar with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the majority said laws like it improve the privacy and safety of personal information.
 When patients know you’re meeting the standards of the law, they trust you to protect them.

 We make it easy for you to maintain total HIPAA compliance and to keep your patients’ private data secure–and their fears at bay.
-Any eligible medical practice on a PLATINUM plan or ENTERPRISE subscription can enter into a HIPAA-compliant Business Associate Agreement (BAA) with us at no extra cost.
+Any eligible medical practice on a certain paid plan can enter into a HIPAA-compliant Business Associate Agreement (BAA) with us at no extra cost.

 When you do, we can turn on a series of enhanced security measures for any questionnaires that collect protected health information (generally, health-related data that can be linked to a specific person’s name or other identifier).
 Those measures include alerts when users encounter questions about HIPAA-protected data, and activity logs to ensure only the proper authorities can access survey responses.

 Some hospital accreditations and other certifications require special changes to our standard BAA.
 If that is you, we are happy to negotiate a BAA that meets your specific needs.
 All our BAAs comply with the HITECH Act and related DHHS regulations.

 Find even more information about our HIPAA compliance measures here.

 This survey gathers patient feedback on every aspect of your practice, from the courteousness of your receptionists to your off-hours accessibility.